BCLab-UNM/Swarmathon-Robot/SwarmieAssembly/AssemblyManual/Assembly4-TopPlateAssembly.md

 Plug the GPS and A* Microcontroller into the two adjacent USB ports on the right side of the Swarmie.
 The A* Microcontroller uses the black USB cable, and the GPS uses the grey USB cable.

-Wrap the camera’s excess cable around the camera and camera mount, as seen in an image in section 6.3.
-Plug the camera into the NUC on the left of the Swarmie.

 Screw the GPS antenna into the GPS.
 Wrap the GPS antenna’s cable, tie it together with a zip-tie, and hang the cable on the camera cable (as seen below).

 The top plate should now look like the image below.